YoonjungChoi/CMPE255_TEAM10/README.md

 **This dataset have 'target' label having 0 or 1**

 ## Problem
-Prediction problem on whether a person's words are actually telling a disaster.
+Prediction problem on whether a person's words are telling a disaster.
-This is categorized by Supervised Learning, Binary classification Problem and Natural Language Processing.
+This is categorized as Supervised Learning, Binary classification Problem, and Natural Language Processing.

 **1) 'target' label**